 Despite their utility, thematic maps must be used with caution.
 Several pitfalls can lead to misinterpretation or misuse of data.

-- Visual Bias: Color choices, symbol sizes, and map projections can all introduce unconscious bias.
-Red–green color gradients are problematic for colorblind viewers; large symbols can overwhelm small areas.
-Ethical cartography requires transparency and accessibility.
+• Visual Bias: Color choices, symbol sizes, and map projections can all introduce unconscious bias.
+Red–green color gradients are problematic for colorblind viewers; large symbols can overwhelm small areas, and distorted projections can mislead viewers about relative sizes or distances.

 Conclusion